flo3003/recsys_fnn/README.md

 # recsys_fnn
-Feedforward networks for recommender systems \n
+Feedforward networks for recommender systems
-Make a new directory results/ to store the results for each choice of optimization algorithm and its hyperparameters. \n Store your splits in the following directory: my_data/dataset1/
+Make a new directory results/ to store the results for each choice of optimization algorithm and its hyperparameters.
+Store your splits in the following directory: my_data/dataset1/
 The first split will have the following names